18.00$ – 35.00$

 Find out more about Jette Edens and see the shots Maeve beautifully captured of her.

-Originally from the Netherlands, we can’t help but wonder how you’ve discovered surfing.
-Can you tell us a bit more about your first encounter with the sport and the first time you’ve tried it?
+Originally from the Netherlands, I can’t help but wonder how you’ve discovered surfing.
+Can you tell me a bit more about your first encounter with the sport and the first time you’ve tried it?

 There are thousands of surf sessions on numerous locations and you quickly learn to adapt to the conditions and to make most of it.
 It’s a cliché, but you basically learn not to give up, to work and fight for what you want to achieve, to overcome the most difficult obstacles, and to push yourself to get there.
 Surfing is just a method of training these characteristics, which you can use in daily life and business situations.